Tutorial

 • CloudFront Domain Name.

-Wait until the distribution is Deployed.
+Wait until the distribution is deployed.
 Then note your CloudFront Domain Name.

 http://your_cloud_front_domain_name/play.html?id=your_stream_id&playOrder=hls